The Complete Vegan Food Guide to South Korea (2026)

 📍 Insadong • 💰 ₩₩ • ⭐ Korean-Mexican fusion

 Kimchi quesadilla (trust me!), tofu bibimbap, kimbap.
-Casual vibe in Insadong’s heart.
+Casual vibe in the heart of Insadong.

 2. Osegye Hyang (오세계향)